-More information on groups at higher risk from COVID-19 can be found here.
+More information on groups at higher risk from COVID-19 can be found in the COVID-19 Chapter of the Australian Immunisation Handbook

 ATAGI's clinical guidance on medical risk factors for severe disease is here.

 Immunocompromised

 People who are immunocompromised are more likely to get sick and have a more severe illness from COVID-19 or be sick for a longer period.
 People can be immunocompromised either due to a medical condition or from taking medication that suppresses the immune system.